PyData-Sao-Paulo/pydatasaopaulo.github.io/README.md

 ```

 As some parts of this structure is still a work in progress, this might change and this README will be outdated.
 Please, in this case or any other question fill in an issue.

-### Bibliography management

-For bibliography management we are using the following package: [https://github.com/inukshuk/jekyll-scholar](https://github.com/inukshuk/jekyll-scholar)

-As this package is no white-listed to Github pages it's required to deploy via Action, and the following setup is used [https://github.com/marketplace/actions/github-pages-action](https://github.com/marketplace/actions/github-pages-action).